bytestostring/nkn.ovh/API.md

 The method serves to get node details information by node id.
 The method returns online data.

-- A key "Hash" (string) must be set to valid Hash.
+- The key "Hash" (string) must be set to valid Hash.
-- A key "NodeId" (integer) must be set to node id.
+- The key "NodeId" (integer) must be set to node id.

 #### cURL example #1 (application/json):